 It all started with a Rocky-like idea.
 In 2000, Living Beyond Breast Cancer (LBBC) CEO Jean Sachs met yoga instructor Jennifer Shelter and one of her students, who had a terrific idea: why not do a special yoga class in support of women with breast cancer on Philadelphia’s iconic Art Museum steps?

-From the start, the event was a hit, bringing together hundreds and eventually thousands to support each other and their community, while raising significant funds and awareness.
-Yoga soon became an integral part of LBBC.
-Part of this learning is captured in LBBC’s popular “Yoga and Breast Cancer” guide.
+From the start, the event was a hit, bringing together hundreds and eventually thousands to support each other and their community, while raising significant funds and awareness for LBBC’s programs and services.
+Yoga soon became an integral part of LBBC; our popular Guide to Understanding Yoga and Breast Cancer is available online, and every national conference features a yoga class open to all who attend.

+Thus far, tens of thousands have participated in Reach & Raise, raising close to $2.5 million to support LBBC and in the process building communities of support for individuals impacted by breast cancer.
 It is our hope that all Reach & Raise participants will create their own meaningful stories.

-Thus far, tens of thousands have participated in Reach & Raise, raising more than $2 million to support LBBC and in the process building communities of support for individuals impacted by breast cancer.